LiheYoung/MiningFSS/README.md

 ## Performance and Trained Models

 Here we report the performance of our modified baseline on Pascal.
-You can click on the numbers to download correponding trained models.
+You can click on the numbers to download corresponding trained models.

 The training time is measured on two V100 GPUs.
 Compared with other works, our method is efficient to train.